ucdavis/dss-messenger/README.md

 config/dss_rm.example.yml Move this file to config/dss_rm.yml and set the appropriate values.

 config/environment.rb Recode the cas.ucdavis.edu URL to your CAS server, or remove CAS entirely.
-If you decide to remove CAS, also remove the before_filter in app/controllers/application_controller.rb.
+If you decide to remove CAS, also remove the before_action in app/controllers/application_controller.rb.

 config/deploy.rb You'll likely want to set this to your own Capistrano setup or delete it if you do not use Capistrano.